 (d) ADDITIONAL TIME AFTER CERTAIN KINDS OF SERVICE.
-When a party may or must act within a specified time after-service_being_served2 and service is made under Rule 5(b)(2)(C) (mail), (D) (leaving with the clerk), (E), or (F) (other means consented to), 3 days are added after the period would otherwise expire under Rule 6(a).
+When a party may or must act within a specified time after-service being served and service is made under Rule 5(b)(2)(C) (mail), (D) (leaving with the clerk), (E), or (F) (other means consented to), 3 days are added after the period would otherwise expire under Rule 6(a).